-If your has been bitten, please contact us immediately.
+If you have been bitten, please contact us immediately.

 Caring for a dog requires the right expectations.
 When you walk a dog in a dog park during colder weather conditions or you try to socialize your dog with other pets, you may discover that certain animals are more aggressive towards your dog.
 Dog Bites require immediate treatment from a veterinarian at the Happy Tails Veterinary Emergency Clinic.

 WHY DOGS BITE